 Section 4.2 Subsidy Standards CFR 982.54(d)(9) CFR 982.402(a)(1) • Each PHA must establish subsidy standards in its administrative plan.
 CFR 982.4 • The subsidy standard is the criteria established by the PHA for determining the appropriate number of bedrooms and amount of subsidy for families of different sizes and compositions.
-CFR 982.402(a)(3) • The appropriate unit size for a family must be listed on the family's voucher. • The subsidy standard must: CFR 982.402(b)(1) Provide for the smallest number of bedrooms needed to house the family without overcrowding CFR 982.402(b)(2) Comply with HQS space requirements CFR 982.402(b)(3) Be applied consistently for all families of the same size and composition.
-CFR 982.402(b)(8) • If circumstances are justified, the PHA may grant an exception based on: Age Sex Health Disability Relationship of family membersOther personal circumstances CFR 982.402(b)(7 & A single person who is not a remaining family member, disabled or elderly must get only a zero or one- bedroom unit and is not eligible for an exception.
-CFR 982.402(b)(4) • A child temporarily absent because of placement in foster care is considered in determining family size.
+CFR 982.402(a)(3) • The appropriate unit size for a family must be listed on the family's voucher. • The subsidy standard must: CFR 982.402(b)(1) Provide for the smallest number of bedrooms needed to house the family without overcrowding CFR 982.402(b)(2) - Comply with space requirements CFR 982.402(b)(3) Be applied consistently for all families of the same size and composition.
+CFR 982.402(b)(8) • If circumstances are justified, the PHA may grant an exception based on: - Age - Sex - Health - Disability Relationship of family members Other personal circumstances CFR 982.402(b)(7 & CFR 982.402(b)(4) • A child temporarily absent because of placement in foster care is considered in determining family size.
 CFR 982.402(b)(5) • A family that consists of only a pregnant woman (with no other persons) must be treated as a two-person family.

 Housing Choice Voucher Specialist 1: Eligibility & Occupancy Voucher Issuance Section 4.2: Subsidy Standards CFR 982.402(b)(6) • Any live-in aide must be counted in determining unit size.
 Notice PIH 2014-25 Occasional, intermittent, multiple, or rotating care givers typically do not reside in the unit and would not qualify as live-in aides.
 For this reason, PHAs should not approve an additional bedroom under these circumstances.
 However, a family's composition or circumstances may justify having an additional bedroom to allow disability-related overnight care and allow the family equal use and enjoyment of their unit.
-PHAs must consider such requests for an exception to the established subsidy standards on a case-by-case basis, provide the exception where necessary as a reasonable accommodation, and document the justification for all granted exceptions.
-UNIT SELECTED • Housing quality standards require the unit have at least one bedroom or living/sleeping room for each two persons. • Each habitable room must have: Two working electrical outlets or one working electrical outlet and one working permanently installed light fixture.
+PHAs must consider such requests for an exception to the astabliabed subside standards an a see by to the established subsidy standards on a case-by- case basis, provide the exception where necessary as a reasonable accommodation, and document the justification for all granted exceptions.
+UNIT SELECTED • NSPIRE requires that for units assisted under the HCV program, the unit must have at least one bedroom or living/sleeping room for each two persons • The unit must have two working outlets or one working outlet and a permanent light within all habitable rooms. - HUD defines a habitable room as it is typically defined in model codes: a room in a building for living, sleeping, eating, or cooking, but excluding bathrooms, toilet rooms, closets, hallways, storage or utility spaces, and similar areas.